395t/coding-assignment-week-6-seq-1/README.md

 **Translation Hyperparameters**: We stacked 2 layers of RNNs together for deeper representations.
 The models are trained with SGD with learning rate of 0.1 and momentum of 0.9.
 We used Cross Entropy loss as the criterion.
 We used weight decay of 0.0001 and gradient rescaling to 1.
 We train for 100 epochs and saved the models every 10 epochs.
 For inference, we used a beam size of 12.

+It should be noted that the stop tokens (`<EOS_IDX>`) and unknown tokens (`<UNK_IDX>`) are super common in the dataset.
+So, we applied a weight of 0.1 for each on the Cross Entropy loss during training and that helped resolving early stopping and outputting unknown tokens often.

 Note that due to time constraints, we only trained on the first 25K examples of the training set (out of 200K examples).

 ### Code Organization